torlenor/redseligg/README.md

 ### Self-built or downloaded release

-To start the AbyleBotter BotterInstance using the self-built or downloaded binary enter for use with a TOML config
+To start the Redseligg BotterInstance using the self-built or downloaded binary enter for use with a TOML config

 ```bash
 BOTTER_BOT_CFG_SOURCE="TOML" BOTTER_BOT_CFG_TOML_FILE=/path/to/config/file.toml ./botterinstance